nusenu/ansible-relayor/README.md

     - default: notice

 * `tor_alpha` boolean
-    - Set to True if you want to use Tor alpha version releases.
+    - Set to true if you want to use Tor alpha version releases.
     - Note: This setting does not ensure an installed tor is upgraded to the alpha release.
     - This setting is supported on Debian/Ubuntu/FreeBSD only (ignored on other platforms).
     - default: False

 * `tor_nightly_builds` boolean
-    - Set to True if you want to use Tor nightly builds repo from deb.torproject.org.
+    - Set to true if you want to use Tor nightly builds repo from deb.torproject.org.
     - nightly builds follow the tor git main branch.
     - Only supported on Debian and Ubuntu (ignored on other platforms).
     - default: False

 * `tor_ExitRelay` boolean
-    - You have to set this to True if you want to enable exiting for all or some tor instances on a server
+    - You have to set this to true if you want to enable exiting for all or some tor instances on a server
-    - If this var is not True this will be a non-exit relay
+    - If this var is not true this will be a non-exit relay
     - If you want to run a mixed server (exit and non-exit tor instances) use `tor_ExitRelaySetting_file` for per-instance configuration in additon to this var
     - default: False